Inei1/AutomaticBrowserLogin/README.md

 ## Installation

 The newest version of AutomaticBrowserLogin can be found on the releases page [here](https://github.com/Inei1/AutomaticBrowserLogin/releases).
 The file may be downloaded to any location.
 The `config.exe` executable is used to input desired websites and login information, as well as run arguments for Chrome.
 Look at the Usage section for information on configuring the program.
-Run `startup.exe` to test the program, then put it into the startup directory at `C:\ProgramData\Microsoft\Windows\Start Menu\Programs`.
+Run `startup.exe` to test the program, then put it into the user startup directory at `C:\Users\Username\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup`.
 Hidden folders must to be visible to show `ProgramData`.

 **_Note: The webbrowser that you wish to use must NOT be open for this program to work!_**